- Thesis & Research

 Hitting a barrier?
 Please email an HC academic advisor if you are having any trouble completing your proposal – we are here to help and can assist you with the process.

-Students are required to create a poster presenting their thesis work.
-This spring the posters will be displayed electronically via a virtual Thesis Poster Fair.
-The deadline to register and submit your poster will be May 18th, with the fair will be held May 27-29.
-Even if your thesis is still in progress on May 18th, you will create a poster sharing your thesis to that point.
+Students are required to create a poster and video/audio file presenting their thesis work.
+This spring the posters and video file will be displayed electronically via a virtual Thesis Poster Fair on Canvas.
+The deadline to register and submit your poster will be May 16th, the fair will be held May 24-26.
+Even if your thesis is still in progress on May 16th, you will create a poster sharing your thesis to that point.
 You can find registration information, resources, and requirements on the Stage 4 website.

 The HC has implemented DocuSign for the Thesis Submission Approval Page.
 This process is initiated when a student submits the HC Defense Notification.
 The HC will send further information about the submission process in response to this notification.